As New Year's Eve Approaches, COVID-19 Throws Wrench In Plans For Bars And Restaurants

 “We had over 300 total reservations that we had to cancel, unfortunately.
 It was a tough decision to make.
 It was the right decision,” Rewis said.

 At Dish, a COVID-19 exposure amongst staff forced the restaurant to shut down through Jan.
-1. In Lawrenceville, Spirit bar closed its door on Christmas Eve after some staff and guests tested positive for COVID-19.MORE NEWS: Parents Charged After 13-Year-Old Shoots, Kills 5-Year-Old Brother In Penn Hills
+1. In Lawrenceville, Spirit bar closed its door on Christmas Eve after some staff and guests tested positive for COVID-19.MORE NEWS: Firefighters Battle Flames At Sharpsburg Home

 A co-owner said it will re-open Thursday with its staff members who received negative test results.